bullhorn/novo-elements/projects/novo-e2e/AUTOMATION_STANDARDS.md

 -   Top-level `before` navigates to the page; top-level `after` navigates home
 -   `browser.refresh()` at the start of each nested `before` resets state between describe blocks
+-   Each `it` must be able to run in isolation — never rely on state left by a previous `it`.
+State setup belongs in `before`/`beforeEach`, not in prior tests.
+-   Every `it` must contain at least one verification call (`verifyPresent`, `verifyText`, etc.).
+An `it` that only performs actions without asserting anything is not a test.
 -   `scrollIntoView` before interacting with elements below the fold
 -   Group tests by example section using nested `describe` blocks
 -   Always start with a **Page Elements** describe that verifies the page title and each example section is present